SDG 10. Reduced Inequality

 • Career counselling, vocational guidance, psychological counselling and assessment, and aptitude assessment are offered through the Department of Career Counselling and Guidance (DCOC);

-• Coaching and personal development services in the area of social and emotional competencies, professional counselling and career guidance, and remedial learning programmes and development of critical thinking and scientific reasoning skills and academic writing skills offered by the UB Learning Centre (LC) team.
+• Coaching and personal development services in the area of social and emotional competencies, professional counselling and career guidance, and remedial learning programmes and development of critical thinking and scientific reasoning skills and academic writing skills offered by the UB Learning Centre (LC).

 The University of Bucharest offers various facilities and support services for students with disabilities and special educational needs.
 These include:

-1. Counselling and Guidance: Students can access psychological counselling services and educational guidance tailored to address specific disabilities-related needs.
+1. Counselling and Guidance: Students can access psychological counselling services and educational guidance tailored to address specific disability-related needs.

 2. Accessibility Services: The university ensures accessible learning environments by providing accommodations such as adaptive equipment, accessible study materials, and support for students with visual, auditory, or mobility impairments.